0xPARC/0xparc-intro-book/easy/src/plonk.typ

   $
   <copycheck-left>
 ]
-whilst the ones on the right have the extra permutation polynomials
+while the ones on the right have the extra permutation polynomials
 #eqn[
   $
     F'_a (omega^k) &= product_(i <= k) (a_i + sigma_a (omega^i) mu + lambda) \